Saline infusion sono-hysterography is a new technique developed to better image the uterine cavity and the lining of the womb.

 Blocked tubes are a common cause of infertility.

 Hysterosalpingo-contrast-sonography is a modification of the sonohysterography procedure that involves injecting a special solution that is easily identified on ultrasound in the uterus.

 The fluid can be seen as it passes along the Fallopian tubes and this will show if there is any blockage.
 This test can also be used to prove that the tubes are blocked after a tubal ligation or the Essure procedure.

 Sonohysterography does not required hospitalisation, anaesthetic or analgesia.
 Some women have some period-like pain during or shortly after the procedure.

 Tubal patency studies can cause a bit more cramping.
-We recommend you take a couple of Nurofen or Naprogesic beforehand.
+We recommend that you take a couple of Panadol or Naprogesic tablets beforehand.

 We recommend that you sit and rest for 10 minutes or so after the test.
 We will explain the results to you.
 The report will be forwarded to your doctor.
 Your doctor will plan whether or not you need further treatment.